zahanm/bear-tracks/Syntax.md

 I'm not supportings special characters (though Bear.app does), so `#tags*with/$characters`, I won't look for.

 Also, trailing slash `#foo/` is not supported in my world either.
+In Bear, the trailing slash would be ignored, but in Obsidian it won't.
+So don't use 'em.

 I do support `#tags with spaces/that are nested#`.
 That will become `#tags with spaces_that are nested#`.